WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Dossier/Methods/create.md

 **Return value**

-Before version 19.0.3 build 23 for 2024 and version 20.0.0 build 9 for 2025 the `create()` method does not return anything.
+Before version 19.0.4 for 2024 and version 20.0.1 for 2025 the `create()` method does not return anything.
 Starting from these versions, the `create()` method returns the newly created Dossier object.

 ## Description